zklevsha/timeserviceapp/README.md

 cd ./timeserviceapp-compose
 sudo docker-compose up
 ```
-This command will start 4 containers: 3 instances of timeservice app and 1 instance of haproxy.
+This command will start 4 containers: 3 instances of timeserviceapp and 1 instance of haproxy.
 Running service will be avaialable at `http://docker_host_ip/get-time`
 HAproxy stats will be available at `http://docker_host_ip:9000/haproxy_stats`